dailybruin/the-stack/_posts/2017-05-08-bruinwalk-class-ratings.md

 ## The data

 The data visualized below is sourced from **41,515 ratings** on [bruinwalk.com]((http://bruinwalk.com)) as of February 2017.
-Students rate each course and professor pairing on five criteria: overall, class easiness, workload, professor helpfulness and professor clarity.
+Students rate each course and professor pairing on five criteria: overall rating, class easiness, workload, professor helpfulness and professor clarity.

 Only course and professor pairings with **15 or more** ratings were included when analyzing their *average* ratings.
 These comprise the **577 most-reviewed courses** on Bruinwalk, with a combined total of 14,534 ratings.